milonmaze/privacy-terms-observatory/explore.zoom.us/en-us/trust/transparency.html.md

 Here is the data set of all the requests included in this transparency report.

 To access our first Transparency Report, please click here.

-Zoom uses cookies and similar technologies as described in our cookie statement.
-You can manage your cookie settings or exercise your rights related to cookies through our Cookies Settings.

-Cookies Settings